lzl2040/lzl/_posts/2019-08-11-customize-the-favicon.md

 toc: false
 ---

-In [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/), the image files of [Favicons](https://www.favicon-generator.org/about/) are placed in `assets/img/favicons/`.
+In [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/), the large files of [Favicons](https://www.favicon-generator.org/about/) are placed in `assets/img/favicons/`.
 You may need to replace them with your own.
 So let's see how to customize these Favicons.

 With a square image (PNG, JPG or GIF) in hand, open the site [*Favicon & App Icon Generator*](https://www.favicon-generator.org/) and upload your original image.